zillow/zind/README.md

 #### Batch Download

 We will provide a script that will automatically download the data from the [Bridge Platform](https://bridgedataoutput.com/register/zgindoor), there is no need for you to interact with the API directly.
+Please note that the size of ZInD is about 40GB, so please make sure you have enough disk space before you start the download process.

 #### Setup/Install
 Set up a conda environment: